cdot/Squirrel/README.md

 ## Possible enhancements:

-Drag-drop between subtrees
 Use github to serve the app
 Password change reminders
 Remember password constraints for a site
-Different stores (SkyDrive?
-Github?)
+Different stores (Facebook?
+Github?
+Parse?)